jpegleg/enchantress/README.md

 As of v0.1.3: The output of enchantress is JSON, except for when decrypting to STDOUT.
 Errors also print JSON.
 Password prompts use STDERR as to avoid messing with redirection, so we can still redirect and pipe the JSON when supplying a password interactively.

+As of v0.1.4: Enchantress functions are also available as a library and can be imported into your project from crates.io.

 ## Installing

 Enchantress can be installed from crates.io: